apache/commons-rdf/README.md

-be a generic API wrapping those libraries, but is a [set of common Java interfaces](https://commons.apache.org/proper/commons-rdf/apidocs/index.html?org/apache/commons/rdf/api/package-summary.html) for the RDF 1.1 concepts, e.g. `IRI`, `BlankNode`, `Graph`, accompanied with unit test cases for their expected behaviour, and a `simple` implementation, which main purpose is to clarify the tests and interfaces.
+be a generic API wrapping those libraries, but is a [set of common Java interfaces](https://commons.apache.org/proper/commons-rdf/apidocs/index.html?org/apache/commons/rdf/api/package-summary.html) for the RDF 1.1 concepts, e.g. `IRI`, `BlankNode`, `Graph`, accompanied with unit test cases for their expected behavior, and a `simple` implementation, which main purpose is to clarify the tests and interfaces.

 In particular, Commons RDF aims to provide a type-safe, non-general API that